How to Build a Planned Giving Program Before the Baby Boom Bequests Pass You By

 Tracking Planned Giving Intentions in Your CRM

-With Julep, you can easily track these asks through Actions, Attributes and Notes in People Profiles.
+With Julep, you can easily track these asks through Actions, Attributes, and Notes in People Profiles.
 If you set up an Attribute for “Planned Giving,” you can easily do a search for everyone who has committed to leaving a bequest.
 Additionally, Julep has options to create membership clubs that you can utilize to capture all planned giving donors.
 You can also set up Moves Management to include planned giving asks and gradually move the donor through the giving process with scheduled reminders to keep you on track.

 Building a Sustainable Planned Giving Program on a Budget

 • Integrate legacy messaging into what you already send.
 Annual reports, stewardship newsletters, gift acknowledgment letters, and email campaigns can each carry a brief planned giving mention without requiring a dedicated campaign budget.
-Consistency compounds over time.

 • Partner for complexity.
 For donors interested in charitable gift annuities, charitable remainder trusts, or other complex vehicles, a relationship with your local community foundation gives you a referral path without requiring in-house legal expertise.